Stanley Martin Companies

 Roger Lin was the owner of Kinsey Properties, LLC and Managing Partner of Eyremount Investment Group, LLC, two small-scale real estate development firms in Northern Virginia he founded with his family.
 Since 2007 he has been investing in income producing properties and developable land in the Washington D.C. area.
 These efforts have resulted in more than doubling of the companies assets.
 He continues to grow and improve the quality of this real estate portfolio.
 Lin is an Associate Broker with Weber Rector Commercial Real Estate Services.
 He specializes in sales of land and investment real estate in Northern Virginia.
 He represents owners of large tracts of developable land and several local real estate investors and developers.

 Prior to his work in real estate, Lin was an attorney in various national and regional law firms.
 He specialized in regulatory compliance, federal litigation support and real estate settlements.
 Lin is a licensed attorney with the District of Columbia Bar Association.
 He received his JD and MA in International Affairs from American University.
-He is a candidate for MS in Real Estate Development at George Mason University.
+He is a graduate of the MS in Real Estate Development program at George Mason University and is an active member of the real estate alumni group.

 Walsh Colucci Lubeley & Walsh